f5devcentral/f5-bd-cis-demo/cis-multicluster-config/README.md

 11. Verify that the HA configuration works as expected by disabling the pool members with the forced down option.

-Note that one of the behaviours expected from this configuration is that if CIS are down for both BIG-IPs, then there is no failover.
+Note that:

+a- one of the behaviours expected from this configuration is that if CIS are down for both BIG-IPs, then there is no failover.
+This is possible thanks the pool_bigipX_nodecheck pools and the Active bonus which is only taken into account when score is not 0 (hence the need of additional pools pool_bigipX_nodecheck). b- using an Active Bonus of 5, if the gateway_icmp monitor of pool_bigipX_nodecheck fails in all the members (master nodes) then the BIG-IP will failover quickly (because the gateway_timeout has a shorter timeout than the created HTTP monitor). c- alternatively, setting an Active Bonus of 15 will inhibit that the gateway_icmp to have an effect of inducing a failover because Active Bonus (15) would be higher than the weight of the pool_bigipX_nodecheck (10).
+This configuration still facilitates the behaviour (a).

 # Uninstalling